willmendesneto/micro-frontend-pages/README.md

 # Micro Frontend Pages

-> Simulate a micro frontend project using NodeJS and NGinx Reverse Proxy in Alpine Docker images
+> Simulate a micro frontend project using NodeJS, React and NGinx Reverse Proxy in Alpine Docker images

 This project is based on [my talk at JSConf.Asia 2018 about Micro Frontend applications](https://goo.gl/KK7K4N).